I’m not so sure if the Philippines has a national bread but if it does, it would be pandesal.

-- Prepare the dough following the instructions for the basic bread recipe.
+- Prepare the dough following the instructions for the basic bread recipe click and print that recipe too).

 - After the dough has risen, transfer to a lightly floured working surface.
 Roll into a log then cut into four equal pieces.
 This is for convenience and easier handling.